makeabilitylab/physcomp/arduino/serial-print.md

 ## Using Serial.print for debugging

-Using "print out" statements to "console" is perhaps the oldest debugging technique and, I'm afraid, is the standard tried-and-true technique for Arduino as well (as tedious as it can be).
+Using "print out" statements to "console" is perhaps the oldest (and possibly most robust) debugging technique.
+It is the standard technique for Arduino as well (as tedious as it can be).

 Unlike JavaScript, Java, C# or other code that runs in your web browser or natively on your desktops/laptops, your Arduino code is running on the Arduino's microcontroller.
 Thus, when we "print to console", we actually need to get the data from the Arduino's microcontroller on to your development computer.
 For this, Arduino uses the [serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/) protocol.
 More specifically, the function [`Serial.print()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) and [`Serial.println()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/println/).

 These two functions print data to the serial port as human-readable ASCII text (the `println` version simply inserts a carriage return `\r` followed by a newline character `\n`).
+To send data without converting it to ASCII text, you need to use [`Serial.write()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/write).

 In later lessons, we'll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see ehttps://itp.nyu.edu/physcomp/labs/labs-serial-communication/xamples).
+For our introductory lessons, however, we'll just use it to print out information about how our program is performing.

 ---

 **IMPORTANT:**

-Once you turn on serial (via `Serial.begin()`), you can no longer use digital Pins 0 or 1 for I/O because these are used for serial communication (digital pin 0 is RX and pin 1 is TX).
+Once you turn on serial (via `Serial.begin()`), you can **no longer use** digital Pins 0 or 1 for I/O because these pins are used for serial communication (digital pin 0 is RX and pin 1 is TX).
 See [Arduino documentation](https://www.arduino.cc/en/reference/serial).

 This is why many of my "starter" examples use Pin 3 rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we'll get to in the [next lesson](led-fade.md)).

 ---

+### Build a simple "Hello World!"
+Serial.print program
 Let's build a simple "Hello World!" program that uses `Serial.print` functionality to receive ASCII data over the serial port.
 We don't even need external hardware for this: just our Arduino Leonardo and a USB cable.

-### Step 1: Initialize the serial port
+#### Step 1: Initialize the serial port

 To use the serial port, we must first initialize it with [`Serial.begin(BAUD_RATE)`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin/).
 The baud rate is the transmission speed in bits per second (bps) and is typically set to `9600` unless greater speeds are needed.